EitanBeCe/ts-react/README.md

 - Simple ToDo App on TypeScript.
 User can add and delete ToDo's,
 - Side project for working with React + TypeScript
-- Creating components and using hooks with TS.
+- Creating components and using hooks (useState, useRef, useContext) with TS.

 # Getting Started with Create React App